 The reception area is nicely laid out with pieces of art located around the room and comfortable sofas.

 (A piece by Richard Orlinski)

 Afternoon tea was served in the The Rose Lounge.
 You can also enjoy afternoon tea at The Balcon also situated within the hotel.
 The Rose Lounge is pink in colour and has a French living room style appearance.
-It has a cosy feel and the seating is comfortable and I loved the fact that they had sofas.
+The room has a cosy feel and the seating is comfortable with a mix of chairs and sofas.

 The tables vary in size depending on where you sit.
 Ours was a touch on the small side (only because I like room for my pictures) but we managed to fit in everything we needed.

 There is a good selection to choose from.
 We chose the:

 Taken from an Indian recipe, this creation is made of Indian spices with ginger, clove, pink peppercorn and cardamon.

 The smell of this tea alone was fantastic It had an earthy and warming, light flavour.
 You can see the spices in the strainer.
 It was really nice and one you should try.